-Italy's prompt and engaged involvement in IUPAP since with the first post-World War II General Assembly led to the election of Amaldi to its Executive Committee during the second General Assembly in 1948.
-In turn, Amaldi's role in the IUPAP Executive Committee facilitated SIF in forging a special cooperative relationship with IUPAP.
 While the Italian committee for IUPAP was a group appointed within the CNR Committee for Physics and Mathematics, it was SIF that pushed to promote events with financial or, in some cases, even just ``moral" support from IUPAP.\footnote{``Minutes of the SIF Presidential Council Meeting, September 24, 1952," ASIF. } This support was chiefly directed towards hosting international conferences on specific research themes in Italy, an activity intimately related to the ambition of elevating \textit{Il Nuovo Cimento} to the status of an international journal and enhancing its stature within the global physics publication sphere.
 This is the context that led SIF to co-organize together with the Commission on Thermodynamics and Statistical Mechanics the meeting in Florence.
 This conference represented one of the initial and most significant efforts by SIF and Italian physicists to reassert their presence and secure a pivotal role in the realm of international scientific cooperation in the period immediately following World War II.

 The suggestion to host the following conference of IUPAP Commission III (then still called Commission on Thermodynamic Notations and Quantities) in Italy was already put forward during the 1948 symposium convened by Prigogine in Brussels.
 Among the attendees was Roberto Piontelli, an Italian professor of electrochemistry from the University of Milan, who participated as a discussant.
-During the symposium, Piontelli publicly proposed that the next conference of the Commission could be held in Italy with the cooperation of SIF, whose President, Polvani, was a close colleague of him at the University of Milan.
-Upon his return to Italy, Piontelli presented the idea to Polvani who immediately recognized the significant potential it presented.
-Polvani was keen to bring the event to Italy, understanding that doing so would firmly integrate Italian physicists into the global network of IUPAP-endorsed international scientific conferences \cite{polvaniDiscorsoInaugurale1949a}.
+During the symposium, Piontelli publicly proposed that the next conference of the Commission could be held in Italy in cooperation with SIF, whose president, Polvani, was a close colleague of him at the University of Milan.
+Upon his return to Italy, Piontelli presented the idea to Polvani who immediately recognized its significant potential.
+Polvani was eager to bring the event to Italy, understanding that it would firmly integrate Italian physicists into the network of IUPAP-endorsed international scientific conferences~\citep{polvaniDiscorsoInaugurale1949a}.